lotawei/SimpleCreateFrameWork/README.md

 # SimpleCreateFrameWork
 a  simple script wrote for ios framework create and  upload to cocoapods in python

+### must  build your own scp server